-Assessment illness/misadventure form - EXAMS
+Assessment illness/misadventure form

-This form must be submitted to the appropriate Head Teacher on the day you return to school (emailed is acceptable).
-Please attach any supporting documentation.
-Also available on the school website and in hard copy.

-Student name: Year:

-Class Teacher: Subject:

-Title of task:

-Original due date of task:

-Applications may be in respect of (please select one option):

-(A) illness or injury - that is, illness or physical injuries suffered directly by the student which allegedly affected the student's performance in an assessment (e.g., influenza, an asthma attack, a cut hand).
+This form must be submitted before 8.50am to the appropriate Head Teacher(for in class exams or hand in assessment tasks) or Deputy Principal(for formal end of year exams) on the day you return to school (email is acceptable).
+Please attach any supporting documentation, including medical certificate for illness.
+This form is also available on the school website and in hard copy.
+Student name:Year: Task (tick bo Subject and Class Teacher: Title of task:  Hand in Original due date of task: In-Class t Applications may be in respect of (please select one option): (A) illness or injury - that is, illness or physical injuries Examinat suffered directly by the student which allegedly affected Speech/p the student's performance in an assessment (e.g., Other influenza, an asthma attack, a cut hand).